-103. (3.)
-AGRICULTURAL AND HOME ECONOMICS BACTERIOLOGY.
-Spring term, Credit three hours.
+203. AGRICULTURAL AND HOME ECONOMICS BACTERIOLOGY.
+Spring term.
+Credit three hours.
 Not recommended for first-year students.
 Not accepted as prerequisite for advanced courses, except with special permission from the instructor.
-Bacteriology 105 must be taken with Bacteriology 103.
+Course 205 must be taken with Course 203.
 Lectures, M W F 11.
 Caldwell 100.
 Professor VANDEMARK.

-The basic principles of bacteriology and their application in agriculture, home economics, industry, and public health.
+The basic principles of bacteriology, with those fundamentals essential to further work in the subject, as well as a survey of their application in agriculture, home economics, industry, and public health.

-105. (5.)
-AGRICULTURAL AND HOME ECONOMICS BACTERIOLOGY LAB-ORATORY.
+205. AGRICULTURAL AND HOME ECONOMICS BACTERIOLOGY LABORA-TORY.
 Spring term.
-Credit one hour.
-Must be taken simultaneously with Bacteriology 103.
-One laboratory period a week, T 8-9:50 or 11-12:50, or W or Th 2-3:50.
-Stocking 321.
-Professor VanDEMARK and assistants.
+Credit two hours.
+Must be taken simultaneously with Course 203.
+T Th 2-4:30 or T Th 8-10:30, Stocking 301; or W F 2-4:30, Stocking 321.
+Professor VANDEMARK and assistants.

-General laboratory techniques as applied in agriculture and household bacteriology.
+The general laboratory techniques in bacteriology.